Rick's Free Auto Repair Advice

 Prevent brake light on after brake job

-Once the new pads, shims and brake hardware are installed and torqued to spec, apply firm pressure to the brake pedal with the ENGINE OFF.
+Once the new pads, shims, and brake hardware are installed and torqued to spec, apply firm pressure to the brake pedal with the ENGINE OFF.
 THE PEDAL WILL GO TO THE FLOOR!
 Don’t be surprised!
 Release the pedal and re-apply several times until you get a firm pedal.
 Make sure you have a firm pedal BEFORE you start the engine.

 Reset the pressure differential switch

-If you skipped the pedal apply step and now have a brake light on after brake job, simply shut off the engine and perform it now.
+If you skipped the pedal apply step and now have a brake light on after the brake job, simply shut off the engine and perform it now.
 If the pedal firms up but the brake light stays on, you’ll have to reset the pressure differential switch.
 The switch is located in different places on every vehicle.
 So search for “reset pressure differential switch” to find the location and procedure for your vehicle.

 ©, 2018 Rick Muscoplat